Tremors after stroke are characterized by rhythmic, unintentional shaking.

-Deep brain stimulation is an invasive, risky procedure, so it’s only used in severe cases.
+Deep brain stimulation is an invasive, risky procedure, therefore it’s only used in severe cases.

-However, it’s also promising as the treatment has been useful in more than 70% of patients with post-stroke tremors or other involuntary movements.
+However, it’s a promising treatment that has been useful in more than 70% of patients with post-stroke tremors or other involuntary movements.

 4. Botox Injections